 It’s easy to go on Pinterest and build an idea board of bedroom designs that you love, and having these ideas ahead of time can be extremely helpful.
 But it’s easy to find yourself wrapped up in the idea of what you think you want and not having that line up with reality.
 When approaching the design phase, it is important to think about not only how you want your space to feel but how you want to feel in your space.

-If you’re looking for a relaxing spa like vibe you should stick with neutral tones, clean lines and minimal “stuff” to avoid feeling cluttered.
-If your style is a little more luxurious and ‘glam’ you may want to account for some larger statement furniture pieces or involving louder colors or patterns.
+If you’re looking for a relaxing spa-like vibe, you should stick with neutral tones, clean lines, and minimal “stuff” to avoid feeling cluttered.
+If your style is a little more luxurious and ‘glam,’ you may want to account for some larger statement furniture pieces or involve louder colors or patterns.
 Red may be your favorite color, but if you want your space to be relaxing, that may not be the best choice color choice for paint.
 Every aspect of your space will impact how it makes you feel, so consider every little detail.

 When choosing the color for your bedroom walls, we suggest choosing from a “restful palette” of colors.
 In a previous blog, we talked all about color theory and how to choose the perfect shade that encourages rest.
 Cool tones like blues and greens are usually more calming.
 You must also choose how dark or light you want the shade, as well as the sheen of the paint.